Preparing water for baby formula

 The safest way to transport formula is to take cooled, boiled water and the powdered formula in separate containers.

-But if you need to transport bottles of formula already mixed with water, make sure the formula is icy cold when you leave the house.
-Carry it in a thermal baby bottle pack or a cool bag with ice packs.
+But if you need to transport bottles of formula that are already made up, make sure the formula is icy cold when you leave the house.
+Carry it in a thermal baby bottle pack or a cool bag with ice-packs, and use it within 2 hours.

-Throw away any prepared formula you haven’t used or put it back in the fridge within two hours.
+Throw away any prepared formula you haven’t used or put back in the fridge within 2 hours.

 Warming and cooling infant formula

-There’s no need to warm formula that has been chilled or ‘ready to drink’ formula.
+There’s no need to warm chilled formula or ‘ready to drink’ formula.
 If your baby doesn’t mind cold formula, it’s fine for your baby to have it cold.

 If you accidentally make the formula too hot, cool it down by holding it under cold running water or placing it in a jug of cold water.
 Swirl the bottle and recheck the temperature on your wrist before feeding.
 Don’t put this bottle back in the fridge for later use.